 Moreover, the variety of trading conditions plays one of the leading parts in the process of choosing a broker.
 Look at the executions, spreads, and commissions that a broker offers.
 Check whether there is a swap-free option.
 FBS is famous for its split-second execution, starting from 0 pip spreads in many cases, a 100% deposit bonus for trading, and many other pleasant services for good trading.
 Our aim is to give traders the best of Forex!

 This tutorial gives you some central points of the Forex itself and foreign exchange trading and may help you to become a successful trader.
 Please check our next courses out and improve your trading skills.

 Other articles in this section

-- How to open a trade in MetaTrader?
+- How to open and close a trade in MetaTrader?

-- Demo accounts
+- Forex Demo Account

 - How to determine position size?

 - Leverage and Margin: How Can You Use Them in Forex Trading?

 - What Are Rollover and Swap and How to Use Them When Trading?